coadmunkee/gnome-shell-extension-espresso/README.md

 # Espresso
 ### An extension that enables controlling conditions to prevent the usual auto suspend and screensaver functions from taking effect.
-Espresso was derived from a fork of the Caffeine extension and provides the same functionality.
-The extension currently supports Gnome shell "40"
+Espresso is a fork of the Caffeine extension (https://github.com/eonpatapon/gnome-shell-extension-caffeine) and provides the same functionality.
+The extension currently only supports Gnome shell "40"

 <b>Filled cup</b> = auto suspend and screensaver off. <b>Empty cup</b> = normal auto suspend and screensaver.
 ![Screenshot](https://github.com/coadmunkee/gnome-shell-extension-espresso/raw/master/screenshot.png)